fe-data/fe-docs/docs/usage/events.rst

 Specify the input fields here and tick the ``Personalise`` checkbox if required.
 If unchecked, the input field will be displayed on the order screen.
-If checked, the customer must personalise the tickets after the order has been placed.
+If checked, the customer must personalise the tickets after placing the order.
 Once **all** tickets have been personalised, they can be downloaded.

 How this works is explained in the :doc:`Personalisation section <personalise>` of the documentation.